Skip to main content

 Generally No. Public companies usually consider RSUs "earned wages."
 This tactic is used primarily by Private, Venture-Backed Startups (Series B to Pre-IPO) who want to stop you from leaving before the Exit.

-Leon Staffing connects candidates with Executive Compensation Attorneys who can redline these contracts.
+Leon Consulting connects candidates with Executive Compensation Attorneys who can redline these contracts.
 Do not let a PDF steal your retirement.
 Get a contract review.

 You Might Also Like